renovatebot/renovate/docs/usage/configuration-options.md

 ## gitLabAutomerge

 Attention: This is a top-level key.
-To activate automerging for a specific `packageRule`, make sure to also set `automerge` to `true` in the specific rule!
+To activate automerging within a `packageRule`, you must set `automerge` to `true` in that same `packagaRule`.

 Caution (fixed in GitLab >= 12.7): when this option is enabled it is possible due to a bug in GitLab that MRs with failing pipelines might still get merged.
 This is caused by a race condition in GitLab's Merge Request API - [read the corresponding issue](https://gitlab.com/gitlab-org/gitlab/issues/26293) for details.